Top 10 Tips to Transition to Two New Homes

 - Preserving routine with flexibility Gain trust with gentle allowances in the bedtime and morning routines until everyone is comfortable finding their way in the new home.
 Ensuring predictability and holding the line at safety and security.

 - Enjoy the surprises: An old newspaper tucked in a door frame crevice for insulation.
-A love note fell of a book.
+A love note fell from a book.
 The dancing ballerina starts up again in the jewelry box.
 Your childhood puppets come to life in your child’s hand.

 Share your family circumstances and let’s talk about how I can help you.
 Separation for the first time can be difficult.
-There are lots of things to think to about.
+There are lots of things to think about.
 Let me walk you through the legal concepts with simple terms.
 Use the button Book an Appointment on the homepage or through the Contact page.